-The maximum number of complete candidates is six; three in the morning and three in the afternoon; however Centres should be aware that there may be more candidates attending, completing re-sits or sections only (e.g. care only); so please ensure you have adequate parking to accommodate this.
-As well as candidates we will be sending one assessor, 1x Lead.
+The maximum number of complete candidates is 12; six in the morning and six in the afternoon; however Centres should be aware that there may be more candidates attending, completing resits or sections only (e.g. care only); so please ensure you have adequate parking to accommodate this.
+As well as candidates we will be sending two assessors, 1x Lead and 1x Assessor.
 If there is anybody else e.g. Internal Quality Assurer and observer we will let you know by writing two weeks before the assessment day, once the assessment is closed for bookings.